alyasltd/poseidon/README.md

 - ✅ Differentiable P3P (Perspective-Three-Point) solver using:
   - 🌀 A Novel Parametrization of the Perspective-Three-Point Problem for a Direct Computation of Absolute Camera Position and Orientation (Kneip and al. CVPR 2011)

-- ✅ Pose-aware loss combining PnP and OKS
+- ✅ Pose-aware loss combining PnP and OKS (but not tested yet)